 The Program must describe and illustrate how all Program Faculty, i.e. instructors of record, including those who are full time, holding dual appointments, etc., have opportunities for involvement in the design and delivery of the Program, the development of the curriculum and assessment of competency attainment.
-The Program should describe and illustrate how adjunct and other faculty who are not fully engaged are kept informed of changes in the competency model, curriculum, and assessment processes.
+The Program should describe how all faculty are kept informed of changes in the competency model, curriculum, and assessment processes.